 Beethoven: A Life in Nine Pieces [2020] – ★★★★★

-Did you know that a music piece (a Septet) that made Beethoven’s name in the nineteenth century is hardly ever played today?
-Or that later pieces by Beethoven that are now known to everyone were considered in the composer’s time too complex and brazen to merit any attention?
+Did you know that one music piece (a Septet) that made Beethoven’s name in the nineteenth century is hardly ever played today, or that later pieces by Beethoven that are now known to everyone were considered in the composer’s time too complex and brazen to merit any attention?
 Beethoven’s elusive “Immortal Beloved” is still without identity, and his attempts at self-promotion were not always successful.
-Through just nine musical pieces, Laura Tunbridge places Beethoven in a particular time and place in her well-researched book, presenting an intimate and detailed image of the great composer.
-Rather than Beethoven being an isolated genius making music masterpieces on his own, the author talks of Beethoven as a gifted person that was depended on others (such as on his friends and patrons), as well as on the particular time, norms and politics, as well as on the musical tradition in which he lived.
-Tunbridge demonstrates how Vienna and Beethoven’s own personal life affected his music, and how changing perceptions, as well as tastes of nobility, ultimately dictated and shaped the man and his music that is now admired by millions.
+Rather than Beethoven being an isolated genius making music masterpieces on his own, Laura Tunbridge talks in her book of Beethoven as a gifted person who was very much depended on others (such as on his friends and patrons), on the particular time, norms and politics, as well as on the musical tradition in which he lived.
+The author demonstrates how Vienna and Beethoven’s own personal life affected his music, and how changing perceptions, as well as tastes of nobility, ultimately shaped and dictated the man and his music that is now admired by millions.

 Continue reading “Review: Beethoven: A Life in Nine Pieces by Laura Tunbridge”